Blog > Startups Tips SaaS

 This means that the focus shouldn’t be on acquisition but instead monetization and retention.
 Those two key elements are going to be what propels SaaS companies forward to improve their bottom line.

-This just goes to show that when you’re establishing your pricing strategy, you’ll want to think way beyond getting your customer’s foot in the door.
-You’ll instead want to think about how you can keep them loyal to your software platform and wanting to stick around for more.
-Let’s take a look at the 3 phases of how you can create an effective pricing strategy — with monetization and retention in mind.
+This just goes to show that when you're establishing your pricing strategy, you'll want to think way beyond getting your customer's foot in the door.
+You'll instead want to think about how you can keep them loyal to your software platform and wanting to stick around for more by delivering sustained value over time.
+Let's take a look at the key phases of creating an effective, holistic SaaS pricing strategy with monetization and retention as priorities:

 3 Steps to Create an Effective SaaS Pricing Strategy